futureanalytics-io/data-vault-MS-Fabric/README.md

 - **dv_ddl_generator**: DDL (SQL String) Generation for Stage and Vault Entities
 - **dv_validator**: Config Parsing validations
 - **dv_utils**: Import-Export util, etc...

+#### Helpful Addition features for Materialized Lake Views
+- More supported SparkSQL statements (ex: Joins apart from Inner Join, ROW_NUMBER(), etc...)
+- Controllable concurrency settings
+- Column-level Data quality checks to be able to drop records if hash_diff is the same
+- Additional column for descriptions in dbo.sys_dq_metrics to know why an MLV fully refreshed instead of incremental